alexjch/telemetrics-client/README.md

 * server: This specifies the web server that the telempostd sends the telemetry records to
-* socket_path: This specifies the path of the unix domain socket that the telemd listens on for connections from the probes
+* socket_path: This specifies the path of the unix domain socket that the telemprobd listens on for connections from the probes
 * spool_dir: This config option is related to spooling.
 If the daemon is not able to send the telemetry records to the backend server due to reasons such as the network availability, then it stores the records in a spool directory.